Skip to content

-We provided full structural and civil engineering services for demolition of the existing structure, retention of the existing façade, and construction of the new building.
+We provided full structural and civil engineering services for the demolition of the existing structure, retention of the existing façade and construction of the new building.

 A particular challenge was the construction of the three-storey basement within a relatively small site footprint, constrained by neighbouring buildings on three elevations, including the Grade 1 listed 15th century Great St Helen’s Church.
-On the fourth elevation, the site was constrained by both the retained façade and by the small private street off Bishopsgate used to access the site – St Helen’s Place.
+On the fourth elevation, the site was constrained by both the retained façade and the small private street off Bishopsgate used to access the site, St Helen’s Place.

 Project Metrics